dkobak/excess-mortality/elife2021/README.md

 ***eLife* 2021: https://elifesciences.org/articles/69336**

-This folder contains the code running the entire analysis for our eLife paper.
+This folder contains the data and code reproducing the entire analysis for our eLife paper.

 The data were frozen on July 3, 2021, and are stored in the `frozen-data` folder.
 This corresponds to the World Mortality Dataset [commit `0aa90df`](https://github.com/akarlinsky/world_mortality/tree/0aa90dff37a43796ae763fa253e0262d22208ed7).
 For the exact sources of this frozen snapshot of the World Mortality Dataset see `frozen-data/world-mortality-sources.md`.